fanjindong/pycached/docs/testing.rst

 Testing
 =======

-It's really easy to cut the dependency with aiocache functionality:
+It's really easy to cut the dependency with pycached functionality:

 ..  literalinclude:: ../examples/testing.py